Klapmeier brothers: Dale and Cirrus

-Management distinctions
+Management style distinctions

-Professionally, Alan is known as more of the talkative, risk-taking "dreamer" out of the two, whereas Dale has been known to be the more taciturn, hands-on "practical one".
-Many say this is partly what made the duo so successful—Alan would think up creative ideas and Dale would figure out how to get them done.
+During the three decades they worked together professionally, Alan was known as the more talkative, risk-taking "dreamer" of the two, whereas Dale was considered to be the more taciturn, hands-on "practical one".
+Described by the EAA Aviation Museum as Alan being "the thinker" and Dale "the tinkerer", many say this is partly what made the duo so successful—Alan would come up with creative ideas and Dale would figure out how to get them done.

 Dale told the Duluth News Tribune in 2009 that, "The difference between the two of us is that Alan is a dreamer, and he's extremely aggressive in what he wants.
 I'm far more conservative than he is, and I've always loved the hands-on stuff"; and Alan told Airport Journals in 2006 that, "Dale is more practical [than me]—unbelievably practical, in fact.
-Dale figures out how to make [the design] work."
+Dale figures out how to make [the designs] work."

 Throughout most of the brothers' early career, Alan administered as president at Cirrus with Dale as vice president.
-In a 1999 IndustryWeek article featuring the Klapmeiers, Alan joked that he was president simply "because he is the older brother"; and in an article published by Aircraft Spruce in 2012, about the Klapmeiers' homebuilding efforts throughout the 1980s, Dale credited Alan with being the "inspiration, the driving force" behind their goals.
+In a 1999 IndustryWeek cover story on the Klapmeiers, Alan joked that he was president simply "because he is the older brother"; and in an article published by Aircraft Spruce in 2012, about the Klapmeiers' homebuilding efforts throughout the 1980s, Dale credited Alan with being "the inspiration, the driving force" behind their goals.

 Boards and other affiliations

 The Klapmeier brothers have both served on numerous aviation boards and programs.
-Alan served on the board of AOPA's Air Safety Foundation, AERObridge, the Small Aircraft Manufacturers Association, and the General Aviation Manufacturers Association (GAMA), acting as the organization's chairman in 2008.
-He currently serves on the Experimental Aircraft Association (EAA)'s board and the advisory board for MVP Aero Inc. Dale served on the Red Tail Project (now Red Tail Squadron), EAA's Young Eagles Program, the founding board of the Scott D. Anderson Leadership Foundation, and NASA's Aeronautics Research & Technology Roundtable, chairing its general aviation subcommittee in 2013.
+Alan served on the board of AOPA's Air Safety Foundation, AERObridge, the Small Aircraft Manufacturers Association (SAMA), and the General Aviation Manufacturers Association (GAMA), acting as the organization's chairman in 2008.
+He currently serves on the Experimental Aircraft Association (EAA)'s board and the advisory board for MVP Aero Inc. Dale served on the Red Tail Project (now Red Tail Squadron), EAA's Young Eagles Program, the founding board of the Scott D. Anderson Leadership Foundation (SALF), and NASA's Aeronautics Research & Technology Roundtable, chairing its general aviation subcommittee in 2013.
 He is currently on AirSpace Minnesota's board as its founding chairman and the advisory board for the Aircraft Kit Industry Association (AKIA).

 In 2003, Alan and Dale donated a fully operational SR20 to the Museum of Flight in Seattle, Washington, as a learning tool for school students.
 Ten years later, Dale donated an SR22 to Minneapolis-based STEM learning center AirSpace Minnesota.

 For much of the 2000s, Alan was part-owner of Bluewater Yachts, a central-Minnesota boat manufacturing company that the brothers' uncle founded in the 1970s, with the slogan "Different By Design".

-Dale participates in a snowmobiling fundraising event called the "Black Woods Blizzard Tour", an annual snowmobile excursion around northern Minnesota that raises money to fight ALS.
+Dale participates in an annual fundraising event called the "Black Woods Blizzard Tour", a snowmobile excursion around northern Minnesota that raises money to fight ALS.
 He has also been involved in the charity flight organization Angel Flight West.